Chris and Alice Canlis, Council Chairs

 George Duff is an Executive Coach to several ministry organizations, a Senior Advisor to the Christian Leadership Alliance, and one of the founding advisors to National Christian Foundation Seattle.
 George is President Emeritus of the Seattle Metropolitan Chamber of Commerce, having served as President from 1968 to 1995.
 George graduated from Wayne State University and the U.S. Chamber of Commerce Academy of Organization Management; he also received an honorary Phd from SPU.
 He is a past Chairman of the American Chamber of Commerce Executives and is a member of the Board of Governors of Virginia Mason Medical Center.
 George also serves on the boards of numerous civic and community organizations.
 He is past President of the Seattle Rotary Club and is the recipient of the World Citizens Award, given by the World Affairs Council and the Regional Citizen Award of The Municipal League.
 George and his wife, Marilyn, live on Mercer Island.
 They have three married children, nine grandchildren and one great grandchild.

 Steve is a financial advisor managing investments for individuals, families, and business owners.
-Susanna serves on the board of Agros International, is an elder for University Presbyterian Church, and she is a champion for the practice of Biblical justice through giving.
-Together, they have a desire to see the hearts of those with financial means moved by the needs of others, to respond to God’s clear call to generosity and justice and to cultivate habits of generosity now as their net worth (and expenses) are growing.
+He and his wife Susanna have a desire to see the hearts of those with financial means moved by the needs of others, to respond to God’s clear call to generosity and justice and to cultivate habits of generosity now as their net worth (and expenses) are growing.
 Steve and Susanna live in Seattle, WA and have three children – Camille, Anna and Daniel.
 They both aspire to join the professional tennis circuit but are currently content to squeeze in recreational tennis as often as possible.

 Lance Losey is Managing Director of Wealth Strategy for Ascent Private Capital Management of U.S. Bank.
 Lance advises client families of substantial net worth regarding the purpose and impact of their wealth.
 Prior to joining Ascent, Lance chaired the Estate and Trust practice of a prominent Seattle law firm.
 Lance and his wife, Theressa, are active at Crossroads Bible Church in Bellevue and enjoy raising four children.
 One of Lance's sons lives with Type-1 Diabetes, and Lance also serves on the board of the Northwest Chapter of the Juvenile Diabetes Research Foundation (JDRF).